 The few teachers who had inspired me during my own formal learning were the ones who tried to engage the class with their presence.
 They used the content of the course as a means to an end, the end being the process.
 They solicited questions, and they invested themselves into the performance of teaching to try to spark something in us.
 They were storytellers, really, and they tried to use their stories to make the content mean something to the class.

 I tried to emulate these teachers, but some subjects were more difficult to animate than others.
 Teaching, say, economics, as I did at GCSE ‘A’ level, the content seemed very abstract and you had to paint pictures for students to connect it with their experience.
 I developed some stand-up gags.
 For example, I’d walk into the classroom and throw some coins on the floor, declaring that modern money has no intrinsic value but is merely a medium of exchange (cue discussion about the idea of money).
 Inevitably, thanks to some light-fingered members of class, I would pick up slightly less change than I had dropped, thus disproving my own assertion, but this was good material for more comedy, and I was usually given the money back, eventually.
 With marketing, student engagement came ready-made, you didn’t have to create the connection.
 We see brands and advertisements all the time, and students know that somehow out of the nebulous but vaguely exciting idea of marketing emerges jobs and money, identities, homes and lifestyles, while places in the world bereft of marketing seem relentlessly grey, beaten down by poverty.
 Marketing is easy to get excited about - well, until you read about it in Kotler.
 His style might sell but it’s pedagogic bromide, riffing is much more fun.
 In a class, you could take a brand of chocolate snack someone was sneakily munching at the back and use it as a route into all sorts of interesting topics, like brand symbolism, advertising effects, obesity and health policy, gender representations and body image, consumer segmentation and demographics, consumer cultures and sub-cultures, family dynamics, aesthetics, income disparities, retail atmospherics, race and consumption, supply chains, sustainability and more.
-Students’ oven-ready engagement with marketing is a fertile source of material for classroom discussions the spontaneous eruption of which, as any good teacher knows, means that we abandon ‘covering’ the prescribed curriculum to follow where the stories lead us.
+Students’ oven-ready engagement with marketing is a fertile source of material for classroom discussions, the spontaneous eruption of which, as any good teacher knows, means that we abandon ‘covering’ the prescribed curriculum to follow where the stories lead us.
 This can feel quite subversive, and there is something energising about that.

 Deeper into the Forest of (Mis)interpellation

 So, I was being hailed, along with my students, and my own half-formed ideas about what critical pedagogy meant couldn’t have been further from Marx.
-The Business Education I fell into was the tap-tap-screech of chalk on blackboards, teenagers shouting out rude jokes, Friday afternoon rain battering prefabricated mobile classrooms, ink-stained fingers from the hand-cranked carbon copying machine, paint-peeling corridors and deadbeat lecturers driving rusty Ford Cortinas (my temperamental car, known as the ‘shed’ by my students).
+The Business Education I fell into was the tap-tap-screech of chalk on blackboards, teenagers shouting out rude jokes, Friday afternoon rain battering prefabricated mobile classrooms, ink-stained fingers from the hand-cranked carbon copying machine, paint-peeling corridors, and deadbeat lecturers driving rusty Ford Cortinas (my temperamental car, known as the ‘shed’ by my students).